ago19800/HomeMind/README.md

 > *"How much energy did I produce today?"*
 > *"Arm the alarm"*
 > *"Turn on the boiler at 22 degrees"*
+> *"Create an automation to turn off the lights at 11pm"*
+> *"Analyze the HA logs and tell me if there are any errors"*

 You can also send **voice messages** 🎙️ — it transcribes the voice and treats it as a normal command.